Warped radio signal helps modern cop save long-dead father in smart thriller that completely self-destructs

 But this alteration of history has horrible consequences, some of which relate to an infamous crime spree that now invades the father's life when it originally had not.

 Tightly directed by Gregory Hoblit ("Primal Fear"), "Frequency" is the kind of story that must be handled with limber precision, lest it become a ridiculous discombobulation of science fiction balderdash.
 For the majority of the film, Hoblit does a deft job holding such shash at bay.

-His grasp on the audience's emotional state is strong enough that just seeing John's mother (Elizabeth Mitchell, "Gia") in a nurse's uniform ties your gut in a knot.
-He gets moving performances from Caviezel and Quaid (if you ignore the on-and-off Queens accent), and makes good use of Andre Braugher in a pivotal family friend role that spans both time periods (the aging makeup is some of the best I've ever seen).
+His grasp on the audience's emotional state is strong enough that just seeing John's mother (Elizabeth Mitchell, "Gia") in a nurse's uniform ties your gut in a knot (for reasons I won't spoil here).
+He gets moving performances from Caviezel and Quaid (if you ignore his on-and-off Queens accent), and makes good use of Andre Braugher in a pivotal family friend role that spans both time periods (the aging makeup is some of the best I've ever seen).

 He employs dream-like eruptions of sepia-toned, perspective-camera images to demonstrate how John's memory realigns itself with what he has changed in the past.
 He even tosses in an ambiguous aside about string theory and space-time to appease scientific nit-pickers (color me guilty).

-The picture's relative complexity shows a refreshing confidence in the viewer, as John -- a homicide detective -- uses modern forensics to discover the killer's identity in the present, then shares what he learns with his father in the past in a desperate race to capture the slasher before his killing spree destroys their family all over again.
+The picture's relative complexity shows a refreshing confidence in the viewer, as John -- a homicide detective -- uses modern forensics to discover clues about the crimes in the past, in a desperate attempt to save lives.

 But somewhere between reels four and five, "Frequency" becomes bloated with shopworn sci-fi and suspense gimmicks, force-fed into the script (by studio exec turned screenwriter Toby Emmerich) to add unnecessary titillation to what had begun as a relatively cerebral story.